kapoorashish474/APIProject/README.md

 * **Description**: Explore Google's cutting-edge Gemini AI API.
 This section will guide you through connecting to and utilizing the capabilities of the Gemini model.
 * **Key Functionality**: Utilizing Google's advanced generative AI model.
 * **Potential Use Cases**: Advanced AI applications, multimodal interactions, creative content generation.

+### Ollama API

+* **Description**: Integrate with the Ollama API to run Large Language Models (LLMs) locally or on your own infrastructure.
+This section demonstrates how to interact with Ollama for offline or private LLM inference.
+* **Key Functionality**: Running LLMs locally, sending prompts, and receiving AI-generated responses without relying on external cloud services.
+* **Potential Use Cases**: Private AI applications, offline LLM usage, custom model deployment, secure data processing.

 ## Local Setup